isl-org/OpenBot/android/app/README.md

 If a model is active, the inference speed in [ms] will be displayed next to the device which is running the model.

+### Projects Screen

+The Projects Tab screen displays a list of your openBot Playground projects if you are signed in with your Google account.
+You can execute these projects to connect with your openBot, or scan their QR codes by clicking the scanner icon in the top right corner.
+If you are not signed in, the screen will display a Google Sign-In button and a QR code icon for scanning the QR code of your Playground project.
+To access the openBot Playground projects, you need to sign in with your Google account and ensure that the account has projects stored on Google Drive.
+However, if you don't want to sign in, you can still execute your Playground project by scanning its QR code without Google Sign-In.

+- **Google Drive projects**: To run a Google Drive project, tap on the project you want to execute and wait for the contents of the project file to be read.
+If the file is successfully retrieved without any errors, a pop-up will appear with two buttons: `Start` and `Cancel`.
+The pop-up will also display the name of the project you are about to run.
+To execute the project, click on the Start button.
+If you want to stop the activity, click on the Cancel button.
+If you receive a pop-up message stating `Something went wrong`, there may be an error with the Drive file.
+To resolve this issue, refresh the project screen by pulling down and then repeating the same process.
+- **Qr code scanner**: To scan the QR code of a Playground project, click on the QR code icon located in the top right corner of the screen.
+Grant camera access to the app so that it can scan the QR code.
+Once the code is scanned, wait for the contents of the file to be read.
+If the file is retrieved successfully without any errors, a pop-up will appear with two buttons: `Start` and `Cancel`.
+The pop-up will also display the name of the project you are about to run.
+To execute the project, click on the Start button.
+If you want to stop the activity, click on the Cancel button.
+If you receive a pop-up message stating `Something went wrong`, there may be an error with the Drive file.
+To resolve this issue, generate a new QR code in Playground and repeat the process.
+- **Executing Project**: If your openBot Playground project runs successfully, a screen with the message `Your code is executing...` will appear.

+### Profile Screen
+The `Profile` tab in the app provides different options based on whether the user is signed in or not.
+If the user is not signed in, a `Google Sign-in` button will appear, prompting the user to sign in to their Google account.
+Once signed in, the user will be able to access their profile and other features.
+If the user is signed in, two buttons will be listed in the  `Profile` tab: `Edit Profile` and `Logout`.

+- **Edit Profile**: Tapping on this button will open a new screen where the user can update their profile information, such as their name and profile picture.
+- **Logout**: This button allows the user to log out of their account.
+Tapping on this button will log the user out and return them to the login screen.

 ## Add your own fragment

 Please refer to the [ContributionGuide](ContributionGuide.md) to learn how to add your own fragments to the OpenBot app.